 The group serves the shared policy goals of its member countries in ensuring that world class Research Infrastructures are available to promote high quality research, in particular in areas which require international cooperation on global challenges or where it makes sense to pool investments to secure the best value for money.

 - Identifies Research Infrastructures (RIs) of global interest;

 - Analyses how countries evaluate and prioritise the construction of large scale RIs;

-- identify possible new areas of cooperation
+- Identifies new areas of possible cooperation and fosters “distributed” RIs;

-- promote transnational access to global research infrastructures
+- Promotes transnational access to GRIs;

 The GSO is composed of representatives from Australia, Brazil, Canada, China, the European Commission, France, Germany, India, Italy, Japan, Mexico, Russia, South Africa, UK and USA.
 The OECD is an observer to ensure good coordination with the Global Science Forum (GSF).

 List of senior officials and accompanying experts

 How to join the GSO?

 The GSO is open to applications from countries hosting a significant number of Research Infrastructures, either global or of global interest.
 If your country wants to join the GSO, please send an email from the Senior Official in charge of Research Infrastructures to the GSO Secretariat.
 The application will be submitted to the following GSO meeting.
 Additional information may be requested.